SIBO Breath Test Diet Guideline – General Requirements and Sample Menu

 During the SIBO breath test diet preparation period you may consume ONLY:

 • Chicken, turkey, fish, lean beef or lamb.
+Avoid fatty cuts and avoid pork.
 Baked or broiled or gently fried in a small amount of oil

 • Salt and pepper- no other seasonings